hrishikesh26/SpotifyApi-Datapipeline/README.md

 ➡️ With the help of these csv's you can furhter do data analytics using AWS services such as AWS Quicksight & AWS Athena (quering service).

+**Note : Please refer to the ipynb notebook included in the repository to view the schema of data provide by SpotifyAPI**